 The turnip cake $17, or “turnip puddy”, they so affectionally call it, it’s crisp on the outside and soft on the inside.
 It’s seasoned beautifully, all sweet and nutty with cubes of mystery meat.

-We all go for the cubed pigs blood & minced beef congee $28, which comes piping hot and viscous, almost spilling over the edges.
-The raw ground beef is cooked by the heat of the congee and the pigs blood is all jiggly with a hint of iron.
-A garnish of julianne ginger, spring onions and peanuts give freshness and texture.
+We all opted for the cubed pig’s blood and minced beef congee $28, which arrived piping hot and viscous, nearly spilling over the edges of the bowl.
+The raw ground beef is gently cooked by the heat of the congee, while the pig’s blood wobbles delicately, carrying a subtle iron note.
+A garnish of julienned ginger, spring onions, and peanuts adds freshness and texture, balancing the richness beautifully.

-The rice dumpling stuffed with pork $22 is another gem of sticky glutinous rice, lentils and a preserved salty egg yolk, that was steamed in an earthy lotus leaf.
-The same sweetly brewed soy makes a necessary appearance, it’s addictive stuff.
+The rice dumpling stuffed with pork $22 is another gem, sticky glutinous rice packed with lentils and a preserved salty egg yolk, all steamed to perfection in an earthy lotus leaf.
+The same sweetly brewed soy makes a welcome appearance here too; it’s addictive stuff.

-The “twisted curller rice sheet roll” $19 (Don’t you just love Chinglish!), is another winner.
-The silken rice roll and crispy dough is a textural triumph, of course you need to dip it in that deeply umami soy.
+The “twisted curler rice sheet roll” $19 – don’t you just love a bit of Chinglish? is another winner.
+The silken rice roll wrapped around crispy dough is a textural triumph, and of course, it simply begs to be dipped into that deeply umami soy.

 The verdict: